wir3z/hubitat/owntracks-hubitat/README.md

 ## Dashboard Web Links
-Displays direct cloud and local web links for the family, member and recorder maps.
+- Displays direct cloud and local web links for the family, member and recorder maps.
+- Selecting 'Disable cloud links' will prevent access to the web URL endpoints via the cloud links.

 # Optional Features - Thumbnails, Recorder, Secondary Hub